Temporal Stream Logic: Synthesis beyond the Bools: Temporal Stream Logic

 \section{Temporal Stream Logic}

-While LTL is expressive to enough to support a variety of specifications, it is not straightforward to use when it comes to large, real-world applications.
-The major issue is that aside from the temporal connectives, the logic only supports Boolean reasoning.
-Indeed, many properties can be encoded via Boolean constraints, \textit{e.g.}, an integer value can be represented as a list of Booleans.
-However, using a Boolean encoding also comes with several drawbacks.

-First of all, the specifications themselves rapidly become unreadable as abstraction is lost.
-Furthermore, the encoding may be ambiguous, which may lead to multiple interpretations.
-Hence, the right interpretation of the encoding must be kept in mind, in addition to the specification itself.
-Finally, most LTL synthesis tools are not designed to handle a large number of Boolean constraints, but focus on resolving temporal conflicts.
-While this may be improved through better tool support, generic solvers still cannot access the respective semantics of an encoding.
-Instead, specialized solvers are needed to handle these types of specifications.
-An example is GR(1)~\cite{PitermanPS06}, a fragment of LTL focused on Boolean reasoning whose specifications turn out to be hard for standard LTL solvers, but are handled efficiently by GR(1) solvers~\cite{Ehlers:2016}.

-To resolve these issues, we present a new logic: Temporal Stream Logic (\TSL).
-Our logic is especially designed for synthesis and allows for manipulation of infinite streams of arbitrary (even non-enumerative, or higher order) type.
-It provides a straightforward notation to specify how outputs are computed from inputs.
-Additionally, it has an intuitive interface to access time, precisely describing the point in time at which a transformation has to be applied.
-The main focus of \TSL is on describing the temporal control flow, while abstracting from concrete implementation details.
-This not only keeps the logic intuitive and simple, but also allows us to identify problems in the control flow even without a concrete implementation at hand.
-Furthermore, we scale up to any kind of required abstraction, like API calls or a complex algorithmic transformation.
+We present a new logic: Temporal Stream Logic (\TSL), which is especially designed for synthesis and allows for the manipulatation of infinite streams of arbitrary (even non-enumerative, or higher order) type.
+It provides a straightforward notation to specify how outputs are computed from inputs, while using an intuitive interface to access time.
+The main focus of \TSL is to describe temporal control flow, while abstracting away concrete implementation details.
+This not only keeps the logic intuitive and simple, but also allows a user to identify problems in the control flow even without a concrete implementation at hand.
+In this way, the use of \TSL scales up to any required abstraction, such as API calls or complex algorithmic transformations.